Before Google, it wasn’t long ago the phone book was the most practical way to find restaurants, service providers, retailers, and more.

 On the topic of negative reviews, avoiding them is unlikely if you have a large customer base.

 However, your business can respond with integrity to negative reviews directly on the Google Reviews platform, showing other customers you are listening and you care when they have a less than positive experience.

 Make time to respond to all your Google Reviews if possible or sign with a digital marketing team to monitor the reviews and respond on your behalf.

-Having an active Google My Business isn’t the end-all, be-all of search engine marketing.
+Having a completed and active Google Business Profile isn’t the end-all, be-all of search engine marketing.
 There are many aspects of optimizing your search presence that are of more importance.

-However, it doesn’t take much effort to create or maintain a Google My Business page.
-GMB can certainly improve the appearance of your brand in search results.
+However, it doesn’t take much effort to create or maintain a profile and it can certainly improve the appearance of your brand in search results.